 It can be tempting to use your nest egg in a pinch or to help fund a large purchase.
 But, depending on how you do it, you will be subject to taxes, penalties, and the significant opportunity cost of not having that money invested.

 You can find people in the personal finance world who disagree with each of my points above.
 It’s certainly possible to break some or all of these rules and still become wealthy.
-But these are the SR Wife’s rules, and I live by — we self-impose them to hold ourselves accountable, and I recommend these principles for everyone.
+But these are the rules I live by — we self-impose them to hold ourselves accountable, and I recommend these principles to everyone.